UCLA-Creative-Labs/dinner/CONTRIBUTING.md

 ## Contribution Workflow

 The following should be the general workflow of your pull requests.
-We have protected `master` so no one can push directly to master.
+We have protected `main` so no one can push directly to main.
 We also use [`mergify`](https://mergify.io/) to automate our merging process.
-No one should be merging directly to `master`.
+No one should be merging directly to `main`.
 Check out our [`.mergify.yml`](.mergify.yml) file for our conditions.

 ### Step 1: Open an Issue